Addressing the Holy Spirit

 in Prayer and Song

-(This article was originally published in a booklet form which will explain some of the language employed).
+(This article was originally published in a booklet form which will explain some of the language employed.
+Copies of the booklet are still available free of charge while stocks last - see the contact link on the home page).

 I have long been ambivalent on the subject of this booklet.
 However, my complacency was shattered when I realised that there was a fundamental flaw in the supposed typological basis for the doctrine.
 Further study of the Word of God has only served to deepen the certainty in my mind that it is not Scriptural at all.
 Indeed I now think the teaching is essentially only pious human reasoning reinforced by an undue respect for what is traditional.
 Whether my readers will also reach the same conclusion I do not know, but all I ask is that they search the Scriptures for themselves (see Acts 17: 11).
 At least then there ought to be the profit that comes from studying the Word of God, even if there might not be agreement on what it teaches.